mythology-and-legends-in-warfare

 The Role of Fate and Wyrd

 Central to the Germanic worldview was the concept of wyrd—a web of fate spun by the Norns that intertwined the lives of all beings.
+The Old English poem The Wanderer and the Old Norse Völuspá both echo this sense of an inescapable destiny that governed every aspect of existence.
 A warrior believed his death was already woven, but he could affect how he met it.
 Pre-battle rituals allowed him to align his actions with the gods' favor, perhaps gaining a glorious death or even surviving against the odds.
 This fatalism did not breed passivity; it bred fierce courage.
 If a man's wyrd was to die that day, he would die fighting, and the rituals ensured he faced that end with dignity and the support of his comrades.
+The concept of norðr or fate also carried a sense of personal responsibility—one's choices within the web mattered.
+By engaging in ritual, the warrior affirmed that he accepted his fate and would meet it on his own terms.

 Invoking the Divine: Pre-Battle Offerings and Prayers